alesspanzica/mriyacreations.ca/README.md

-# mriyacreations.ca

-Small Business Website Project
+# Mriya Creations Website Project

-Overview
+## Problem Description
-This repository contains the source code for a website created for a client's small business.
+This repository contains the source code for a website created for a client's small business - Mriya Creations.
 The website is built using HTML, CSS, and JavaScript to provide a clean and user-friendly online presence for the client's business.

-Table of Contents
+## Table of Contents
 Project Description
-Features
+Requirements
 Technologies Used
-Getting Started
-Usage
-Contributing

-Project Description
+Installation
+Configuration
+License

+## Requirements
 The client, a small business owner, required an online platform to showcase their products/services, provide contact information, and give potential customers a brief overview of their business.
 This website serves as a digital storefront and informational hub for the client.

 Features